OGGM/oggm.github.io/_posts/2025-12-08-10th-workshop-announcement.md

 ### Agenda

 The agenda will be developed in the lead-up to the workshop.
 We aim to maintain a flexible schedule that adapts to participants’ needs, interests, and suggestions.
-Typically, sessions will include presentations, group discussions, hands-on activities, and open brainstorming.
+Typically, sessions will include oral and poster presentations, group discussions, hands-on activities, and open brainstorming.

 ---

-### Logistics
+### Venue

-The workshop will take place at the [University Centre Obergurgl](https://www.uibk.ac.at/en/uz-obergurgl/) from **Monday lunchtime to Friday lunchtime**.
+The workshop will take place at the [University Centre Obergurgl](https://www.uibk.ac.at/en/uz-obergurgl/) from Monday 24 August to Friday 28 August 2026.

-Obergurgl is reachable by **train + bus** from Innsbruck (Austria) or Zürich (Switzerland).
-The University Centre offers **full-board accommodation** in shared or single rooms.

-Participation will be subject to a workshop fee (likely around **€500**, to be confirmed and cheaper for shared rooms).
-We can host **approximately 40 participants**; depending on demand, a waiting list may be necessary.
+Obergurgl can be reached by taking a train to **Ötztal Bahnhof** on the Innsbruck–Zürich line, followed by a bus to the village of **Obergurgl**.
+Nearby transport hubs include **Innsbruck** (closest), **Munich**, and **Zurich**.

+---

+### Costs

+The costs below are indicative and will be finalised when registration opens.
+Participants can expect a conference fee for meeting facilities and coffee breaks, plus accommodation costs: about €100 per person per night in shared rooms or €140 for single rooms, including breakfast and dinner.

 ---